oracle-livelabs/developer/dev-guide-ai-finance/json-answers/json-answers.md

 ## Introduction

-In this lab, we’ll provide a step-by-step guide to help you successfully complete the coding challenge from the previous lab.
 This step-by-step guide will walk you through the necessary updates, providing solutions and insights to help you fully understand how to utilize JSON duality views in a practical scenario.

-Whether you're refining your existing work or tackling the challenge for the first time, this guide will ensure you gain the skills and confidence needed to implement these powerful features.
+At SeerEquites, the analytics department has flagged an issue with incorrect customer age data, affecting their reports and insights.
+To resolve this, loan officers are tasked with manually updating customer ages in the loan application, but currently, they cannot edit the age field.
+Fortunately, the system was designed with age fields already in the database, so the solution is to update the frontend of the loan application to allow officers to modify the age.
+Once this is implemented, the analytics department can benefit by using JSON Duality Views to run SQL queries on the updated data, even though it's stored as documents.
+This will allow the team to access accurate, up-to-date customer ages, improving their reporting and decision-making, while loan officers can ensure the data is correct.

 Let’s dive in and unlock the full potential of JSON in your application!